Drew Baur: Banking career

-Baur was a major player in the banking industry in the St. Louis area during his lifetime, serving as chairman of Southwest Bank and Country Bank of St. Louis.
-Baur and another Cardinals board member, Fred Hanser, put together the deal which formed Mississippi Valley Bancshares, a bank holding company, in 1984.
+Throughout his lifetime, Baur was a major figure in the St. Louis banking industry, serving as chairman of Southwest Bank and County Bank of St. Louis.
+Baur and another Cardinals board member, Fred Hanser, orchestrated the deal that formed Mississippi Valley Bancshares, a bank holding company, in 1984.
 Southwest Bank became one of its subsidiaries.

-Baur was also the former president and chairman of Commerce Bank of St. Louis, and Mercantile Trust Company N.A.
+Baur was also a former president and chairman of Commerce Bank of St. Louis and Mercantile Trust Company N.A.

-Personal life
+Death

-Baur died of a heart attack at his home in Gulf Stream, Florida, on February 20, 2011.
-Baur was survived by three children and seven grandchildren.
+Baur died on February 20, 2011.